janul/jagger-docker/README.md

 ### TODO
-* finish steps after the first run
-* add support for custom http cert
+* add support to run jagger more than one replica